Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 What’s the Difference Between Sleep Apnea and Snoring?

 It’s important that sleep apnea and snoring are not taken as the same.
-While snoring is a symptom of sleep apnea; just because you snore, doesn’t mean you have sleep apnea.
+While snoring is a symptom of sleep apnea; just because you snore, doesn’t mean you have apnea.
 Quite common, it can affect both men and women.

 Typically caused by relaxed tissues in the throat, the partially blocked airways will vibrate in the pressurized and limited space, creating sound (snoring).
 This phenomenon can result in either soft or loud snoring.
 In cases of sleep apnea, breathing will actually stop for a few seconds up to three minutes.
 Both snoring and sleep apnea can be caused by obesity, larger tongues, aging, and neck thickness.